mjhoffm2/ReactTrainingTutorial/Part-1-%2D-Achieving-'Hello-World'.md

 # Initialize the project

+## The package.json

 Initialize the project with a package.json file in the root directory.
 This can be done by using the command `npm init -y` to create a default package.json file and then installing individual dependencies.

+A package.json is used by npm to describe the project and manage dependencies.
+We will also be using the package.json file to run our build/deploy scripts.
+For more information about it, you can refer to the official npm documentation: https://docs.npmjs.com/getting-started/using-a-package.json

 To save time, I will provide a starting package.json that contains the dependencies we need for now.

 _package.json_
 ```json